Nickshajtan/Crew-Management/README.md

-# Ship crwning.
+# Ship crewning.
 ### description

 This is simple special theme for crewning landing

 ### designs
-PSD Template Author Olena Pelnekarska
+Figma Template Author Olena Pelnekarska

 ### Necessary plugins for the template to work properly
 * Custom fields pro - all content fields, also files fields.